department-of-veterans-affairs/design-system-OLD/README.md

 ### 3. Build and publish

 * Run `npm run build`
+* If you have made a major version update, check to see if peerDependencies need to be updated in any of the modules, and make those changes if they do.
-* After the build succeeds, run `npx lerna publish`
+* Run `npx lerna publish`

 You'll be asked to choose what version to update: